holdings420/YelpScraper/README.md

 ## Relatively quick scraper

 # If you found this scraper helpful:
-Do you fancy a particular person?
+- Do you fancy a particular person?
+- Let me buy you a coffee

 ## Instant Dalgona